January 26, 2010

 1. Fill the kettle with fresh cold water and bring to a boil.
 As soon as the water comes to a boil, warm up your teapot by rinsing it with some hot water from the kettle.

 2. Place 2 tablespoons of tea into the teapot.
 Don't use any tea holders inside the teapot.
-If you buy your tea in bulks from outdoor vendors, you may want to also give your tea a gentle rinse with water to get rid of the possible dirt and dust.
+If you buy your tea in bulk from outdoor vendors, you may also want to give your tea a gentle rinse with water to get rid of the possible dirt and dust.

 3. Pour water into the pot over the loose tea leaves.
 Fill it nearly to the rim and put the lid back on.